 The top-rated aquarium in the country, the Tennessee Aquarium offers visitors the chance to get up-close-and-personal with marine life.
 Start with the River Journey building, which features freshwater exhibits that tell the story of how water makes its way from the mountains to the sea.
 At the Ocean Journey building, you’ll find a wide variety of salt-water fish and other underwater critters.
 Some favorites include the Arapaima giant catfish, penguins, otters, jellyfish, and turtles.

-A limited number of guests are allowed to visit each day, so make sure to get your tickets ahead of time to ensure you get to experience the attraction.
-In addition to required masks for guests over age 12, limited capacity, and timed-entry, the Tennessee Aquarium just upgraded its HVAC system as a safeguard against COVID-19.
-There are 10 new units that feature ultraviolet light filters that intend to help disinfect the air.
-Click here to read more about the upgrade.
+A limited number of guests are allowed to visit each day, so make sure to get your timed-entry tickets ahead of time to ensure you get to experience the attraction.

 No family trip to Chattanooga would be complete without a visit to Ruby Falls.
 The tallest and deepest underground waterfall in the U.S. is an impressive natural wonder to behold, accessible from a 26-story elevator and surrounded by unworldly caverns.
 Take a guided tour to learn about the cave and rock formations underground.
 Outside the cave, you can enjoy an incredible view of the Tennessee River and the surrounding valleys from Lookout Mountain Tower and Blue Heron Overlook.
 Then you can have some fun by taking on the 700 feet of zip lines and a climbing tower on the property.
 The kids won’t want to leave.